Harbormaster-AI/gitlab/README.md

 ![alt text](http://harbormaster.ai/wp-content/uploads/2021/04/gitlab-app-build-running-results.png)

 ## Congratulations!
-Using the power of GitLab and Harbormaster, you just generated, built, tested, and (optionally) contained an entire application complete with core capabilities, build file, CI/CD config, and much more....
+Using the power of GitLab and Harbormaster you just generated, built, tested, and (optionally) contained an entire application complete with core capabilities, build file, CI/CD config, and much more....

 Best of luck in completing the application!